0xA1FA/docker-compose-django-mysql-base/README.md

 - docker-compose up
 - http://localhost:8000 and you are good to go with a docker-compose django project linked to a mysql db.
 - make the django migration with : docker exec -it $(docker ps | grep web | awk '{split($0,a," "); print a[1]}') python3 manage.py migrate

+# known issues

+## 1 - Can't connect to the mysql server on '10.5.0.5' on first start
+- Details : This is because the web application is started before the database server as finished it's initilization setup.
+Which indicate that the version od the docker-compose you have dosen't support the depends_on feature.

+- Solution :
+Juste stop the docker-compose with a ctrl+c and do a docker-compose up again, and it should be all good.